devcoditor/EditorX/README.md

 * `"themeChange"` - triggered whenever the theme changes.
 It inclues an `Object` with a `theme` property that indicates the new theme
 * `"fontSizeChange"` - triggered whenever the font size changes.
 It includes an `Object` with a `fontSize` property that indicates the new size (e.g., `"12px"`).
 * `"wordWrapChange"` - triggered whenever the word wrap value changes.
 It includes an `Object` with a `wordWrap` property that indicates the new value (e.g., `true` or `false`).
+* `"autoCloseTagsChange"` - triggered whenever the close tag value changes.
+It includes an `Object` with a `autoCloseTags` property that indicates the new value
 * `"tutorialAdded"` - triggered when a new tutorial is added to the project
 * `"tutorialRemoved"` - triggered when an existing tutorial for the project is removed
 * `"tutorialVisibilityChange"` - triggered when the tutorial preview is turned on or off.
 It includes an `Object` with a `visibility` property that indicates whether the tutorial is visible.